Medical Errors & Full Disclosure

 4. arranging to meet with the family and their legal counsel to fully explain what happened and how you are going to fix it.

-An increasing number of state governments, hospitals and insurance companies are realizing the incredible monetary and professional advantages that come with quick medical apologies—in fact "I'm Sorry" laws are gaining widespread acceptance across the U.S.
+An increasing number of state governments, hospitals and insurance companies are realizing the incredible monetary and professional advantages that come with quick medical apologies—in fact "I'm Sorry" laws are gaining widespread acceptance across the United States.

-As of 2014, thirty-six states have enacted laws excluding expressions of sympathy after accidents as proof of liability.
+Thirty-nine states along with Guam and the District of Columbia have enacted laws and/or have provisions regarding medical professionals and apologies that focus on excluding expressions of sympathy or sympathetic gestures after accidents as proof of liability.
 They are:

 - New Hampshire